How to improve ROI in recruiting

 Intercepting the right offline and online channels

 A good recruiter must know how to take care of relationships with candidates (even potential ones), because the candidate could be hiding anywhere: among the company’s employees, in the CV database, on social networks.
-This is why conveying a transparent, clear and positive image of life within the company is very important.
+The ‘candidate persona’ is the ideal candidate: role, seniority, key skills, and the channels they use to look for a job.

 Integrate an ATS

-Recruiting is a fluid process that is constantly evolving, so you need to know how to scale and plan your strategy for each selection.
-Choosing a smart ATS like In-recruiting has the advantage of automating some aspects of the pre-selection process for better matching between candidate and job announcement.
-From this point of view, the administration of questionnaires, the possibility to carry out video-interviews and the management of CVs through a database will allow recruiters to filter the amount of applications and evaluate those most in line with the requirements sought.
+Choosing a smart ATS like Inrecruiting has the advantage of automating some aspects of the pre-selection process for better matching between candidate and job announcement.
+From this point of view, questionnaires, video interviews, and CV database management enable recruiters to filter large volumes of applications and evaluate those that best meet requirements.

 Follow key KPI metrics